6 Spatial and temporal patterns of the terrestrial carbon cycle

 6.2 Phenology

 In general, phenology refers to the study of periodic events of biological activity.
-In most cases, such periodic events are linked the seasonal variations of the climate.
+In most cases, such periodic events are linked to the seasonal variations of the climate.
 In the context of terrestrial photosynthesis and land-climate interactions, the most important phenological event is the leaf unfolding and leaf senescence and shedding in response to seasonal variations in temperature, radiation, and water availability.
-The presence (or absence) of active green leaves has major implications for CO2, water vapour, and energy exchange between the land surface and the atmosphere.
+The presence (or absence) of active green leaves has major implications for CO2, water vapor, and energy exchange between the land surface and the atmosphere.

 The presence of green leaves is recorded by optical satellite remote sensing and documents the Earth’s greenness dynamics that follows the seasons - differently across the globe, as the video below illustrates.